-By NRCS policy, only the State Biologist may conduct consultation and Coordination may occur more frequently via the KICT ESA Review Request Form.
-If conservation planners encounter this situation, the field office protocol is as follows:
+By NRCS policy, only the State Biologist may conduct consultation on behalf of the State Conservationist.
+However, coordination may occur frequently via the KICT ESA Review Request Form.
+If conservation planners encounter a situation where they are required to "Contact the NRCS State Biologist to initiate the consultation process", the field office protocol is as follows:

-- Determine if there are any other available alternatives to avoid consultation via practice substitutions, differing locations, or appropriate methods. - After alternative avoidance measures have been exhausted, or if alternatives are not available, stop the planning process.
+- 1. Determine if there are any other available alternatives to avoid consultation via practice substitutions, differing locations, or other appropriate methods. - 2.
+After alternative avoidance measures have been exhausted, or if alternatives are not available stop the planning process.